ygemici/osz/docs/boot.md

 Driver Initialization
 ---------------------

-The `sys_init()` function enumerates system buses to locate devices and loads drivers for them.
-It will also fill up entries in IRQ Routing Table so that ISR will know to whom to send the message for a specific IRQ.
+The `sys_init()` function enumerates system buses (ACPI, PCI etc.) to locate devices and loads drivers for them.
+It will also fill up entries in IRQ Routing Table (IRT) so that ISRs will know to whom to send the message for a specific IRQ.
 IRQs can be assigned three ways to tasks:

- 1. use `irqXX()` function.
-That will assign IRQ XX.
+ 1. use `irqX()` function, where X is a decimal number.
+That will assign IRQ X.
- 2. autodetected from system tables.
- 3. using `setirq()` libc call at driver's initialization code.
+ 2. using `setirq()` libc call at driver's initialization code.
+ 3. or autodetected from system tables.

-In driver's `_init()` function, it may register devices in "FS" task with `mknod()` calls.
+In driver's `_init()` function, it may register device files in "devfs" with `mknod()` calls.
+If a device driver requires configuration file, it must use `mapfile()` to load that from initrd as filesystems are not mounted yet.

 When `sys_ready()` gets called, it will enable IRQs which has entries in IRT.
 It will also enable timer IRQ and with that enables pre-emption.
+As a last thing, `sys_ready()` will send a message to "FS" task to mount all filesystems in the name of "init" task.
+So FS will notify "init" task when it's done, and with that normal operation will start.

 User land
 ---------

 The first real 100% userspace process is started by [sbin/init](https://github.com/bztsrc/osz/blob/master/src/init/main.c).
-If rescueshell was requested in [environment](https://github.com/bztsrc/osz/blob/master/etc/etc/sys/config), then init starts [bin/sh](https://github.com/bztsrc/osz/blob/master/src/sh/main.c) instead of services.
-Those services are classic UNIX daemons, among others the user session service that provides a login prompt.
+If rescueshell was requested in [environment](https://github.com/bztsrc/osz/blob/master/etc/etc/sys/config), then init starts [bin/sh](https://github.com/bztsrc/osz/blob/master/src/sh/main.c) instead of user services.
+Services are classic UNIX daemons, among others the user session service that provides a login prompt.

 ### Executables